pomdtr/tweety/README.md

 ### Windows Version?

-The library used to create the terminal UI (xterm.js) does not support Windows yet.
+The [package](https://github.com/creack/pty) used to create the terminal UI does not support Windows.

 But it's planned, so stay tuned!
+In the meantime, you can run tweety from [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).